upmcplanetracker/podman-version-updater/README.md

 This stops any Podman services, removes the compiled Podman files from `/usr/local`, and restores the system binary from `/usr/bin/podman`.
 It is safe even if no local version is installed.

-**However, the rollback does NOT remove the custom Netavark / Aardvark‑dns binaries installed by the preparation script.** Those remain in `/usr/local/bin`.
+**However, the rollback does NOT remove the custom Netavark / Aardvark‑dns binaries installed by the preparation script.** Those remain in `/usr/local/bin` and `/usr/lib/podman/`.
 If you want to completely revert to the stock Ubuntu‑shipped network stack, run these additional commands after the rollback:

     # Remove the custom binaries
     sudo rm -f /usr/local/bin/netavark /usr/local/bin/aardvark-dns

-    # Reinstall the original APT packages to restore the default binaries
+    # Reinstall the original APT packages — this restores the 1.16.x versions
+    # to /usr/lib/podman/ (where Podman actually looks) and /usr/bin/
     sudo apt install --reinstall netavark aardvark-dns

-After this, `netavark --version` and `aardvark-dns --version` will show the original 1.16.x versions, and Podman will use the default paths.
+After this, `netavark --version` and `aardvark-dns --version` will show the original 1.16.x versions, and Podman will use the restored binaries in `/usr/lib/podman/`.

 * * *